kkarthik100/sheet_music_generator/README.md

 # Improvements

 You can get creative and add any number of ideas to this tool.
 For exacmple, you could provide options to generate random notes obeying a specific key signature or time signature.
 You can even specify the range of notes, which is a way to specify the "difficulty level".
 Using these (and many more) ideas, you can generate an entire *book* of random sheet music, with progressively increasing difficulty.

+# Contact

+Send feedback or suggestions to kkarthik100@gmail.com